kissChriss/weather_graph/README.md

 Twelve csv months files with weather marks.

 * [app.py](https://github.com/kissChriss/weather_graph/blob/master/app.py)

-    - is the Dash application for creating web-page with a graph
+The main part of this project - Dash application for creating web-page with a graph.
+This awesome framework helps to make interactive web-application without any JavaScript code line.
+Dash creates all HTML structure by its own, so you can concentrate only on the app work and logic.

 * [new.py](https://github.com/kissChriss/weather_graph/blob/master/new.csv)

-  - the temporary file which help for creating graphs
+The temporary file which help for creating graphs.